Traill (surname): Scotland

 The family started to leave England for Scotland and France after the death of Sir John Treyl in 1360, although his son John did return for periods and served as a member of the House of Commons of England.
 A few years before this Sir John's death in 1401, his son Reginald returned from Bordeaux and had sold up the English estates by his own death in 1404.
 Earlier in approximately 1385, Sir John's brother, Walter Treyl, Bishop of St Andrews, bought Blebo from the Church and later willed it to his nephew, Thomas.

 William Dunbar in his Lament for the Makaris writes "He hes Blind Harry and Sandy Traill / Slaine with his schour of mortall haill / Whilk Patrik Johnestoun myght nocht fle", citing him among a roll call of poets chiefly from the fifteenth century, but nothing else is known of Sandy Traill and no works have been traced.

 Robert Traill of Greyfriars was born in 1603.
 He was son of Colonel James Traill, of Killcleary, Ireland, Gentleman of the Privy Chamber to Henry, Prince of Wales, and grandson of the Laird of Blebo, and Matilda Melvill of Carnbee.
 He graduated with an M.A. from St Andrews on 21 July 1621.
 He later studied at the Protestant College of Saumur.
 He was an English tutor in France to the sister of the Duke of Rohan in 1628.

 Blebo, a large rural property, was subdivided in 1609 by the Laird of the period, John Traill, in agreement with his eldest son in order to help his younger brother Thomas.
 The smaller portion became known as Blebo Hole.
-In the 16th century another brother of the same family, George Traill, migrated to Orkney, Scotland and thence to Co.
-Antrim, Ireland, now Northern Ireland.
+In the 16th century another brother of the same family, George Traill, migrated to Orkney, Scotland and thence to County Antrim, Ireland, now Northern Ireland.

 In 1722, lead and silver were discovered on the Blebo property.
 The area around the estate (Blebo Hole) is currently known as the community of Blebo Craigs.
 In Central Fife, Blebo lies three miles (five km) east of Cupar and comprises the village of Blebo Craigs, located a quarter-mile (0.4 km) northeast of Blebo House, together with the farms of Milton of Blebo, Blebo Mains, and Newbigging of Blebo.
 Kemback lies a quarter-mile (0.4 km) to the northwest and Pitscottie a half-mile (0.8 km) to the southwest.

 A group of Trails came from Birsay on Orkney including Samuel Trail and his son James W. H. Trail.
 Thomas Stewart Traill was from Kirkwall.